billyteves/alpine-golang-glide/README.md

-# golang-with-glide
+# alpine-golang-glide

-Docker image that uses the latest Golang and Glide as Package Dependency
+Docker image that uses the latest and stable Golang and Glide as Package Dependency

-GoLang 1.6.3-alpine
+Golang 1.6.3-alpine
-Glide Latest
+Glide latest